micmejia/bible-dump/NKJV/Philippians/Phil 4.md

 Not that I seek the gift, but I seek the fruit that abounds to your account.

 ###### 18
-Indeed I [^g]have all and abound.
+Indeed I have all and abound.
 I am full, having received from Epaphroditus the things _sent_ from you, a sweet-smelling aroma, an acceptable sacrifice, well pleasing to God.

 ###### 19
 And my God shall supply all your need according to His riches in glory by Christ Jesus.